libsusa/susa/README.md

  Java based mobile applications.
 Susa is also a simulation framework for the researchers and engineers who design computational systems.
 It has linear algebra, signal processing and common communications blocks.

-The *matrix* and *array* template classes i.e. types are at the heart of Susa.
+The *matrix* and *array* template classes i.e. types are the heart of Susa.
 A *vector* is a single column (or a single row) matrix.
-They are bundled with a constellation of classes and functions.
+They are bundled with a constellation of classes and functions to process their underlying data.

 ### Highlights
- - Algebraic types (template classes): *matrix* and multi-dimensional *array*.
+ - Algebraic types (template classes): *matrix* and multi-dimensional *array*,
+ - High and low precision fixed-point types,
- - Linear algebraic operations and analysis (e.g. Determinant and SVD).
+ - Linear algebraic operations and analysis (e.g. Determinant and SVD),
- - Signal processing operations (e.g. FFT, Filter (FIR/IIR), Convolution and Random Number Generators).
+ - Signal processing operations (e.g. FFT, Filter (FIR/IIR), Convolution and Random Number Generators),
- - Convolutional Forward Error Correction (FEC) blocks: encoder, MLSE (Viterbi) and MAP (BCJR) decoders.
+ - Convolutional Forward Error Correction (FEC) blocks: encoder, MLSE (Viterbi) and MAP (BCJR) decoders,
- - Channel equalisers: MLSE (Viterbi) and MAP (BCJR).
+ - Channel equalisers: MLSE (Viterbi) and MAP (BCJR),
  - Automatic memory management i.e. allocation, deallocation, move and copy.

 ## Build, Test and Install